 Go to www.irs.gov and enter "502" in the "Search" box for more information about IRC Section 213 qualified medical expenses.
-Note that certain items listed in Publication 502 may not qualify for Health Care Flexible Spending Account reimbursement, such as premiums for dental or vision insurance (see "Examples of Eligible Expenses" and "Examples of Ineligible Expenses" for more information).
+Note that certain items listed in Publication 502 may not qualify for Health Care Flexible Spending Account reimbursement, such as premiums for dental or vision insurance (see "Examples of Eligible Expenses" on page 13 and "Examples of Ineligible Expenses" on page 16 for more information).